IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/index.rst

-..
-DataTags Decision Graphs documentation master file, created by sphinx-quickstart on Wed Oct 21 22:05:36 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 DataTaggingLibrary
 ===================

-The `DataTags`_ project aims to allow researchers to create proper dataset handling and sharing policy, even if the lack the required legal and technological expertise.
+The `DataTags`_ project aims to allow researchers to create proper dataset handling and sharing policies, even if they lack the required legal and technological expertise.
 This is done by means of a firendly interview.
 The project is part of a the `Privacy Tools for Sharing Research Data`_ project.
 There are a few approaches for developing such system.
 Tthis site uses tag spaces to describe data handling policies, and an imperative approach based on *decision graphs* to decide on a policy.